amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

         return image, torch.tensor(target, dtype=torch.long)
 ```
-The above dataset is a pretty simple class that is instantiated by passing in a list of `image_paths`.
+The above dataset is a pretty simple class that is instantiated by passing in a list of `image_paths`, `targets` and `augmentations` if any.
 To get an item, it reads an image using `Image` module from `PIL`, converts to `np.array` performs augmentations if any and returns `target` and `image`.

 We can use `glob` to get `train_image_paths` and `val_image_paths` and create train and val datasets respectively.